Updated August 31, 2022

 4) Once the file is uploaded, you’re welcome to run the video.

-Adopt DAM to Manage Videos Productively
+Use DAM to Manage Videos Productively

 Whichever cloud service you choose, all five options are suitable for storing videos.
 Unfortunately, you would not be able to effectively collaborate on your videos, manage the multiple versions of the same file or share them with multiple teams.
-The cloud storages are not perfect for file management and that’s where Digital Asset Management can become your savior.
+The cloud storages are not perfect for file management and that’s where Video Asset Management can become your savior.

 Here are some of the powerful DAM features, enriching video asset management in your organization: